wanghou5/math2130-fall2017/schedule/README.md

 This is a tentative schedule for Math 2130.
 It is subject to change and will probably be updated throughout the semester.
-Students should check this page often for updates!
-(If you sign up for GitHub, you can be notified whenever this page changes by "following" the Math 2130 repository.
+*Students should check this page often for updates!*

+(Tip: if you sign up for a [GitHub](http://www.github.com) account, you can "follow" our Math 2130 repository and be notified whenever changes are made to the schedule.
 Ask the instructor if you need help with this.)

 ## Chapter 1 Linear Equations in Linear Algebra